Financial Aid Glossary of Terms

 College employee responsible for preparing and communicating information about student loans, grants, scholarships and employment programs, and for advising, awarding, reporting, counseling and supervising student financial aid office functions.

 The total amount of financial aid a student is offered by a college.
-The package includes grants, loans, and federal work-study.
-Parent PLUS loans are not considered part of the package.
+The package includes grants, and loans.
+Parent PLUS loans and Federal Work-study (FWS) can be requested, but are not part of any student's inital package.

 Financial Aid Transcript